Skip to main content

 Updated over a week ago

-When Link My Books sends your Amazon settlements to Xero we do so in the form of an invoice (almost always).
+When Link My Books sends your settlements to Xero, we do so in the form of an invoice (almost always).

-You may have noticed that we sometimes send your settlement as a bill instead of an invoice and wondered why we do that.
-This article will explain.
+However, you may have noticed that we sometimes send your settlement as a bill instead of an invoice.
+This article will explain why we do that.

 Since Xero does not allow negative total invoices, if you have a settlement which is for a negative amount then we have no choice but to send it as a bill instead.